jlacasa/mixed-models-spring25/content/2-lesson.md

 #### Split-plot design

+Split-plot designs are hierarchical types of designs where the experimental unit for one treatment contains multiple experimental units of another treatment factor.
-Sometimes, some treatments have practical limitations for their application that make split-plot designs more convenient.
+The reason for this type of designs often go back to practical limitations for the application of some treatment factor (e.g., agricultural machinery that imposes the experimental unit size), making split-plot designs more convenient.

+Treatments are randomized in a stepwise fashion:
-In split-plot designs, the levels of one treatment factor are randomly assigned to its experimental units (whole plots) *within* the blocks.
+1. The levels of one treatment factor are randomly assigned to its experimental units (whole plots).
+In an RCBD, the treatments for the whole plots are randomly assigned within each block.
-The levels of the other treatment factor are randomly assigned to its experimental units (split plots) **within the whole plots**.
+2. **Within the whole plots**, the levels of the other treatment factor are randomly assigned to its experimental units (split plots), which are subsections of the whole plots.
+Note: we could think of the whole plots acting as "mini blocks" for the second treatment factor.

 Again, all observations from the same block share the same random effect and are correlated.
 Likewise, all observations from the same whole plot ($$\sim$$"mini block") are correlated.